kayr/xform-markup-editor/README.md

 Drugs taken

+'''This is a question
+that spans
+multiple lines '''

 ```

 The above will generate a study named **Sample Study** containing one Form(Sample Form).
 All questions will be of type Text

 #### Adding pages